Last updated: 2026-06-25

 Prerequisites

-- PowerDNS Authoritative Server 4.7 or later
+- PowerDNS Authoritative Server 4.9 or later (earlier 4.x releases are end-of-life; 5.x is current)

 - A backend that supports DNSSEC (e.g.,